-Whether you are looking to do an over the phone stock, option, or ETF trade, this service will cost you an extra $25 per transaction.
+If you are looking to do an over-the-phone stock, option, or ETF trade, this service will cost you an extra $25 per transaction.
 This goes for both buys and sells.
 While this may be steep for some, if you are making a big trade, the extra assistance from a broker may be well worth the extra fee.

 Public is an online broker that is mainly focused on investor collaboration.
 Public is unique as it is not just an online broker, but also a social network of like-minded individuals seeking to increase their financial well-being.

 The app has stock-specific channels and a main feed where investors can view the investments that their friends are making as well as follow top investors they look up to.

 Let's take a look at Public's mission for its users!

 Public's main mission is to make the stock market social.
 Public aims to make its platform as collaborative as possible so investors can share their wisdom with one another to be mutually beneficial.
 By building a community of investors, Public hopes that all of its users will eventually attain their financial goals and well-being.

 Public's features make it operate like a traditional broker with a few twists.
 The difference with Public, as opposed to TD Ameritrade, is that it doubles as a social outlet for investors to speak their opinions and share ideas.
 Let's take a look at some of Public's features!